jamessynge/TinyAlpacaServer/README.md

 This is good for printing a string, but not for comparing it with a `StringView`.
 Further, it doesn't capture the string length at compile time, so it must be rediscovered each time.

+When trying to use `F(value)` and `PSTR(value)`, I discovered that they do what they say, but don't collapse multiple occurrences of a string into one.
+Hence `TAS_FLASHSTR(value)` is preferred over `F(value)` if you just want to output a string, and `TASLIT(value)` is preferred if you also want to know the length without search the string for the terminating NUL.

 ## Improvement Priorities